-The school website will also have information about how parents/children/other agencies can contact the designated safeguarding lead and the deputies and include their availability during out of school hours and school holidays.
+The school website also has information about how parents/children/other agencies can contact the designated safeguarding lead and their deputies and include their availability during out of school hours and school holidays.
+This is also shared on newsletters and by messages on Parent App.